 - Bake until the cheeses are hot and bubbly – about 25 minutes or so.

-- Top with fresh cilantro, enjoy warm with tortilla chips.
+- Top with fresh cilantro, if desired.
+And serve with tortilla chips.

 - If you prefer, you can swap out the refried beans for refried black beans!